bentoml/BentoML/README.md

 That's it.
 Now you have created your first BentoML archive.
 It's a directory containing all the source code, data files and configurations required to run this model in production.
-There are a few ways you could you this archive:
+There are a few ways you could use this archive:

-### Loading archive in Python
+### Load BentoML archive in Python

 ```
 import bentoml